izzysalles/izzysalles/README.md

 </h3>

 <p align="left">
-  Currently working with back-end development at Wirecard Brazil, using Ruby, Java and Kotlin.
+  Currently working with back-end development at PagSeguro PagBank, using Ruby, Java and Kotlin.

   I'm from São Paulo/Brazil.